cweirich/SpaceInvaders/README.md

 - Increasing difficulty and pallete swapped enemies
 - Use of text mesh pro for texts
 - Balanced shooting speed
-- No title or game over screens, use alt+F4 to exit
+- Use ESC to exit

 To do:

-- Restart game when it ends
 - Music and sfx
 - Maybe title and game over to experiment more with text mesh pro